 Specifically, we aim to:

-This is intended to ensure that this important landscape is conserved and will be available and meaningful to future generations of residents, businesses or visitors.
-The landscape vision aims to balance the potentially competing demands on the Estate.
+We want to ensure that this important landscape is conserved and will be available and meaningful to future generations of residents, businesses or visitors.
+The landscape vision aims to balance the potentially competing demands on the estate.